LilianDamico/leticia_adv/README.md

 # leticia_adv
 Landing Page
-This is a landin page that I created using React and Tailwind.
+This is a landing page that I created using React and Tailwind.
 I hope you enjoy!